AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 * `AUDIENCE_ID_x` are the audience identifiers.
 * `AUDIENCE_FRIENDLY_NAME_x` are friendly audience names for the audience ids.
 For example: `Luma - Blue+ Members`.

-Use your favorite editor to transform the original JSON to this format.
+Use your favorite tool to transform the original JSON to this format.

 +++